AI SearchAEOAI Citations

 You can run a manual audit in about 15 minutes.
 Ask ChatGPT, Gemini, and Perplexity the five to ten queries your buyers most commonly ask.
 Note for each query: does your brand appear?
 In what position?
 What sources does the engine cite?
 Is the information accurate?

 This gives you a baseline.
-If your brand does not appear for any of your target queries, your Google ranking is not helping you in AI search, regardless of how strong it is.
+If your brand does not appear for any of your target queries, your content may not be ranking well enough on Google or Bing for AI to discover it, or your third-party presence may be too thin for AI to build a recommendation.
 If your brand appears for some queries but not others, you can identify which third-party sources are driving those citations and double down on them.

 For ongoing tracking, AEO platforms monitor these queries across multiple AI search engines automatically.
-Loudmink (from $99/mo) checks every 24 hours and shows you where your brand appears, what sources AI search engines cite, and where the gaps are.
+Loudmink checks every 24 hours and shows you where your brand appears, what sources AI search engines cite, and where the gaps are.
+Start with a free scan.

 What to do: Run the manual audit today.
 Write down your top 10 buyer queries, ask them across ChatGPT, Gemini, and Perplexity, and document where your brand appears.
 Use how to measure AI search visibility as a step-by-step framework for the audit.
 Then decide whether you need ongoing monitoring or periodic manual checks based on the results.